n3ih7/Oz-Property-Bids/README.md

 After this, you are ready to enjoy it at [http://localhost:3000](http://localhost:3000).

 ## Back end (server)
-**NOT REQUIRED** Since our server has been deployed on GCP, no action needed in this section.
-The following commands are for reference only:

 `pip3 install -r requirements.txt`

 `python3 app.py`